 Local Therapy Centers

 Board Certified Behavior Analysts (BCBA) help children and adults with autism and other developmental and behavioral disorders.
-Choose from center-based or adult services.
-Cost will vary.
+If you are looking for additional services beyond center-based, such as adult services or remote location options, call and ask.
 Insurance is accepted.
-See the website for the center nearest you or choose the Tele-Health service for remote location options.
+See the website for the center nearest you and be sure to check out the calendar of events.

 As a leading provider of ABA therapy services, BlueSprig is dedicated to providing the highest quality and most compassionate services to children on the autism spectrum.
 Your child’s unique needs are kept in mind while developing the best individual treatment plan.
 BlueSprig will soon be opening a new clinic location in the Weatherford area.
 In-home and telehealth options are currently available for new clients.

 Child Study Center

 This non-profit organization in Fort Worth provides children with developmental and behavioral disabilities diagnosis, treatment, and education.
 Tuition is required for the Jane Justin school or apply for financial aid.

 FEAT-NT (Families for Effective Autism Treatment - North Texas)

 As a local resource for parents and professionals, this center in Richland Hills has a library of materials and schedules support group meetings, workshops, mentoring, family fun days and more for the autism community.

 Speech, occupational, and physical therapy provider now offers services in Weatherford.
 Dyslexia help is also available.
 Insurance is accepted or call for pricing.

 Dyslexia & Reading Help